Healthcare

 Supporting comfort, dignity and access

-Small practical details can make a meaningful difference to patient comfort and overall treatment experience during care delivery.
+Small practical details can make a meaningful difference to patient comfort, dignity and the overall treatment experience during care delivery.

 For patients returning week after week, comfort and patient experience become part of the care journey itself.

-We are interested in speaking with oncology, renal, recovery, patient experience and hospital charity teams exploring practical ways to support patient comfort within outpatient and day-treatment environments.
+We welcome conversations with oncology, renal, recovery, patient experience and hospital charity teams exploring practical ways to support patient comfort within outpatient and day-treatment environments.

 This page is intended to provide information for healthcare, patient experience and hospital charity teams exploring approaches to supporting comfort during prolonged chair-based treatment.